drittich/DnsTube/README.md

 ### Notes

 1. DnsTube only updates existing Cloudflare records.
 It will not create or remove records.
 2. DnsTube must currently be run as a logged-in user.
-The next release will support running it as a service.
+A future release will support running it as a service.

+## Installation

+You have four executables to choose from, and you can extract and copy the application files to a folder of your choice.
+(DnsTube requires .NET 5, so you may be prompted to install it if you choose a non-self-contained version.)

+- DnsTube--vX.X.X.7z: normal application, requires .NET 5 runtime to be installed
+- DnsTube-SelfContained--vX.X.X.7z: normal self-contained application, does not require .NET 5 runtime to be installed
+- DnsTube-Portable--vX.X.X.7z: portable application, requires .NET 5 runtime to be installed
+- DnsTube-Portable-SelfContained--vX.X.X.7z: portable self-contained application, does not require .NET 5 runtime to be installed

 ## Building

 This solution was built using Visual Studio 2019.
 It's probably best to use that version.
-The Microsoft Visual Studio Installer Projects extension was used to make the Setup project work in VS2019.

 ## Downloading